jcasale/UserRights/README.md

 ## Additional Info

-Releases target .Net Framework 4.6.2 for the most compatibility, and are packed into a single executable to make deployment simple.
+Releases are provided in two formats that both target .Net Framework 4.6.2 for the most compatibility:

+  * An archive containing the executable and all required libraries.
+  * An archive containing a single, packed executable to make deployment simple.
+    * This format triggers false positives with antivirus.

 ## Useful Links